learn-co-curriculum/dsc-statistical-modeling/README.md

 ### What Else Determines an Individual's Income?

-If we suppose that income is a a function of not only age, but also education level.
+If we suppose that income is a function of not only age, but also education level.
 A model that estimates the income could look like:

 $$income = \beta_0 + \beta_1 *  \text{age} + \beta_2 * \text{education level}$$